-The remaining interaction in this analysis is the ETDI - SMDI.
-The results show a less asymmetric relationship between the ETDI and the SMDI compared to the ones between SPIw with ETDI and SMDI.
+The remaining interaction in this analysis is the ETDI-SMDI.
+The results show a less asymmetric relationship between the ETDI and the SMDI compared to the ones of SPIw with the ETDI and SMDI.
 The significant moderate positive correlation values (red bars in Fig. 7a) between lag 0 and +13 and from lag -10 to 0 indicate that the influence of the ETDI on the SMDI lasts longer than the one of the SMDI on the ETDI.
-The magnitude, though, expresses that SMDI moderately impacts the short-term conditions of the ETDI for about a month in comparison to the sole week the ETDI affects moderately those of SMDI.
-However, the highest correlations occur for the lag -1 when SMDI precedes ETDI in one week.
-Negative clusters ' MT_1 , MT_2 ' at +/- 39 weeks suggest that the interaction between the indices goes beyond the seasonal scale commented above.
-However, the significance of all these mid to long-term clusters remains low.
+The magnitude, though, expresses that the SMDI moderately impacts the short-term conditions of the ETDI for about a month in comparison to the sole week the ETDI affects moderately those of the SMDI.
+However, the highest correlations occur for the lag -1 when the SMDI precedes the ETDI by 1 week.
+Negative clusters (MT1, MT2) at +39 and -39 weeks suggest that the interaction between the indices goes beyond the seasonal scale commented on above.
+However, the significance of all these mid-term to long-term clusters remains low.